sofia-dominguezc/Music-transcription/README.md

 `--hop-length 512` - hop length for the transform

-`--all-notes` - if provided, use full note range (otherwise notes modulo 12)
+`--only-note-names` - if provided, use notes modulo 12

 `--n-batches 60` - number of batches to save per file